KL-HH/linux-course/h3_Cyber_Lab.md

 <img width="812" height="46" alt="image" src="https://github.com/user-attachments/assets/53ca66f3-5444-4656-bbac-3a497a6eb1a7" />

-I don't know why it says it couldn't find the file, when it read the file, but the answer is still there.
-But that's not the weirdest part, but...
+I don't know why it says it couldn't find the file 'rockyou.txt', when it read the file and got te answer.
+But that's not the weirdest part...
 Seriously...
 Who uses 'summer' as password?